Naomi Uemura

-Naomi Uemura (植村 直己, Uemura Naomi) was a Japanese adventurer who was known particularly for his solo exploits.
-For example, he was the first person to reach the North Pole solo, the first person to raft the Amazon River solo, and the first person to climb Denali solo.
+Naomi Uemura (植村 直己, Uemura Naomi) was a Japanese adventurer who was known particularly for his solo accomplishments.
+He was the first person to reach the North Pole solo, the first person to raft the Amazon River solo, and the first person to climb Denali solo.

-Before his 30th birthday, Uemura had solo-climbed Mount Kilimanjaro, Aconcagua, Mont Blanc, and the Matterhorn, had walked the length of Japan, and summited during the first (1970) Japanese expedition to climb Mount Everest and subsequent disastrous 1971 International Everest Expedition.
+Before his 30th birthday, Uemura had solo-climbed Mount Kilimanjaro, Aconcagua, Mont Blanc, and the Matterhorn; had walked the length of Japan; had summited during the first (1970) Japanese expedition to climb Mount Everest; took part in the subsequent disastrous 1971 International Everest Expedition.

 Naomi Uemura was a licensed radio amateur operator, signed as JG1QFW.
 He used amateur radio communication during his expeditions.

 Early life

-Uemura was born in Hidaka, now part of Toyooka, Hyōgo, Japan, to a family involved in agriculture.
+Naomi Uemura was born in Hidaka, now part of Toyooka, Hyōgo, Japan, to a family involved in agriculture.
 He was the youngest of seven children.

-In April 1960, he entered the Department of Agricultural Manufacturing at Meiji University's Faculty of Agriculture, and joined the mountaineering club.
-Shy, he began climbing in college in the hope that mountaineering would increase his self-confidence.
+In April 1960, he entered the Department of Agricultural Manufacturing at Meiji University's Faculty of Agriculture.
+While there, he joined the mountaineering club.
+He had he begun climbing in college in the hope that mountaineering would make him less shy, and increase his self-confidence.

 Early adventures

-In 1964, 23-year-old Uemura left Japan with $110 USD (approximately $1000 in 2023 money) and boarded a ship to Los Angeles on a tourist visa.
-Then, he worked on a farm near Fresno, California, but was soon discovered by the immigration officials; even though he avoided deportation, he was told to stop illegal employment and leave the country.
-Later, he boarded a ship to Le Havre, France on October 20, 1964 from New York, and arrived at Chamonix later that month.
+In 1964, the 23-year-old Uemura left Japan with $110 USD (approximately $1185 in 2026 money) and boarded a ship to Los Angeles on a tourist visa.

+While in California, Uemura went to work on a farm near Fresno, California.
+He was soon discovered by the immigration officials, and even though he avoided deportation Uemura was told he must not work illegally, and that he had to leave the country.

+On October 20, 1964, he boarded a ship from New York to Le Havre, France, and arrived at Chamonix, France, later that month.

-On November 10, he attempted to climb Europe's highest peak, Mont Blanc (4,807 m above sea level), solo.
-On the third day, he fell into a hidden crevasse on the Bossons Glacier; luckily, he survived.
-At the end of the same year, he took a job as a ski patroller at the Avorias ski resort in Morzine, near the Swiss border, run by Olympic alpine ski racer Jean Vuarnet, to earn money and use it for his mountaineering journey.
+On November 10, 1964, Uemura attempted to solo climb Europe's highest peak, Mont Blanc (4,807 m above sea level).
+On his third climbing day, he fell into a hidden crevasse on the Bossons Glacier; luckily, he survived.

+At the end of 1964, Uemura took a job as a ski patroller at the Avoriaz ski resort in Morzine near the Swiss border, a resort run by Olympic alpine ski racer Jean Vuarnet, to earn money and use that income for his mountaineering journey.

-After 2 months of working there, in 1965, he left the job (later to join back) to join the Meiji University mountaineering club to hike in the Himalayas and traveled to Kathmandu, Nepal.
-With the club, Uemura hiked Cho Oyu and camped on Ngozumpa Glacier along with Sherpas and successfully reached the peak.
+After 2 months of working there, in 1965, Uemura left the job (he would return to the job eventually) to join the Meiji University mountaineering club to hike in the Himalayas, and travel to Kathmandu, Nepal.
+With the mountaineering club, Uemura hiked Cho Oyu and camped on Ngozumpa Glacier along with Sherpas and successfully reached the peak.

-In September 1966, he travelled through Kenya to hike Mount Kilimanjaro and Mount Kenya.
-After coming back to Avorias that November, he set the 1967 goals to visit Greenland, hike Aconcagua solo, and continue improving his French and English.
+In September 1966, Uemura travelled through Kenya to hike Mount Kilimanjaro and Mount Kenya.

+After coming back to Avoriaz that November, he set goals for himself in 1967 to visit Greenland, hike Aconcagua solo, and continue improving his French and English.